rkaysen63/Kickstarter-Challenge/README.md

 ### Challenges and Difficulties Encountered

-* The challenges in developing the Analysis of Outcomes Based on Launch Date include the automatic filtering of quarters and years when I placed the "Date Created Conversion" into the rows and sorting the pivot table columns in descending order.
+* The challenges in developing the Analysis of Outcomes Based on Launch Date includes the automatic filtering of quarters and years when I placed the "Date Created Conversion" into the rows and sorting the pivot table columns in descending order.
 Both issues were resolved by trial and error until I achieved the desired result.

 ## Results